-The gunman killed in a Wednesday shootout in Dundalk had an open warrant in Pennsylvania and was prohibited from possessing firearms because of an armed robbery conviction, Baltimore County police said Thursday.
+The gunman killed in a Wednesday shootout in Dundalk had an open warrant in Pennsylvania and was prohibited from possessing firearms because of an armed robbery conviction,

 Police identified the gunman Thursday as 35-year-old Blaine Robert Erb, of no fixed address.
 Erb was killed by police during the incident, which also left a bystander wounded and a police officer in serious condition.